Squagward/EquationGrapher/README.md

   - e.g. `sin(x)`, `x*sqrt(10)` etc work
     - I have made `ln` relate to the natural log, and `log` relate to log base 10
   - Also note: non real values will show up as `NaN`
-- To add more graphs, press `DOWN ARROW KEY` and enter in your new equation
+- To add more lines, press the green box to the right of the inputs
+- To remove a line, press the red box to the right of the inputs
 - When you want to graph, press `ENTER`
 - You can zoom in or out using the scroll wheel
 - **IMPORTANT**